Healthy Homes Assessment Maoribank

 Insulation Maoribank

-The insulation of the ceiling and underfloor has been compulsory to all rental houses from 1 July 2019.
-Property managers and landlords have to make sure that the insulation meets the new standard.
-In certain situations, the existing ceiling insulation or insulation in the sub floor space might need to be topped up or replaced.
+The insulation of the ceiling and underfloor has been compulsory to all rental houses as of July 1st, 2019.
+All landlords and property managers should make sure that the insulation meets the new standard.
+In certain situations, the existing ceiling insulation or insulation in the subfloor space might require to be topped up or replaced.

-A house that is well-insulated will help to control condensation and lessen the likelihood of dampness and mould, and it will make an easier task for the house to keep heat.
+A house that is well-insulated will reduce the risk of condensation, and decrease the risk of mould and dampness, as well as making an easier task to the home to hold the heat.

-The "R" signifies thermal resistance and is a measure of how well insulation resists heat flow.
-The greater the R-value, the better the insulation.
+The "R" refers to thermal resistance, and is a measure of how well the insulation withstands heat flow.
+The higher the R-value, the higher the quality of insulation.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3